IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

     }
     ```

-    To add a final touch to our scrollbar and make it so that the thumb drag changes its color when we
+    To add a final touch to our scrollbar and make it so that the scroll thumb changes its color when we
      hover or when we click on it we will change the `hover` and `active` selectors for the main class
      `igscroll-vdrag`.
 Example for achieving that is by changing the background color to darker tones of
      the same color: